Hundred Years' War, 1337–1360: Low Countries (1337–1341)

 Meanwhile, the delay in invasion meant that the French government could use its resources elsewhere.
 In December 1338, Gascony was invaded by the French, who took Saint-Macaire and Blaye.
-The Englishman charged with the defence of Gascony was the seneschal of Gascony, one Oliver Ingham, who had been in and out of favour with Edward III and his father Edward II.
+The Englishman charged with the defense of Gascony was the seneschal of Gascony, one Oliver Ingham, who had been in and out of favour with Edward III and his father Edward II.
 He had proved himself to be an able soldier being a "remarkable improviser".
 As the English strategy was to invade France from the north Ingham received neither troops nor funds from England, but had to rely entirely on local resources.
 These were very scarce, so ultimately his strategy was for the English to wall themselves up in their castles and hold on as best they could.
 He was able to persuade the lord of Albret to switch sides from the French in 1339 and with his help conduct a raid into French territory.